RoyRapaport/KNN-Accelerator/General Files/README.md

 ### 1. Frontend Design & Architecture
 **File:** `KNN Presentation - Front-end.pptx`
 * **KNN Algorithm Overview**: The K-Nearest Neighbors (KNN) is a non-parametric, supervised learning algorithm used for classification tasks.
 It predicts the category of a test point by identifying its K closest neighbors in an n-dimensional feature space.
 In this design, the system compares the test point against 128 labeled training points to find the majority group among the 5 nearest neighbors.

-Highlights the design phase and functional verification of the accelerator.
 * **Architecture**: Breakdown of the 4-way parallel distance calculation and the 3-phase Bitonic Sort network.
 * **Verification Logic**: Utilization of **Synopsys VCS** for simulation and **SystemVerilog Assertions (SVA)** for protocol checking.